bmndc/nokia-leo/README.md

 ## Differences between US/CN and international models
 North America (US, TA-1324) and Mainland China (CN, TA-1287) versions are customised differently from other 6300 4Gs to comply with local regulations.

-TA-1324, which got approval from the three major US carriers, Verizon, AT&amp;T and T-Mobile, only works on LTE band 2, 4, 5, 12, 17, 66 and 71.
-Its modem doesn't cover LTE bands that are used across the world (e.g. band 1, 3 and 7), so you may have trouble making or receiving calls and texts overseas.
-Even then, it's missing [band 13], which Verizon primarily uses for VoLTE and coverage in rural area.
-Other variants' modems are also barely compatible with US networks, with only band 5 shared across all models; except TA-1307 which also shares LTE band 2 and 4.
+TA-1324, approved by the three major US carriers, Verizon, AT&T and T-Mobile, only works on LTE bands 2, 4, 5, 12, 17, 66 and 71.
+Its modem doesn’t cover global LTE bands (e.g. band 1, 3 and 7), so you may have trouble making or receiving calls and texts overseas.
+Even then, it lacks [band 13], which Verizon primarily uses for VoLTE and coverage in rural area.
+Other models are also barely compatible with US networks, with only band 5 shared across all; except TA-1307 which also shares LTE band 2 and 4.

 On the TA-1324, you can only select English (US), español (US), Français (CA) and Português (BR) as display languages.
 On the TA-1287, you cannot set Google as a search engine (Baidu is set as default).
-WhatsApp, Facebook, YouTube, Google Maps and Google are not pre-installed, although you can get the former two from KaiStore.
+WhatsApp, Facebook, YouTube, Google Maps and Google are not pre-installed, though you can get the former two from KaiStore.

-Although you can still install third-party apps on TA-1324 as with the other versions, you can't root it at the moment as it is signed with a different PK_HASH signature for handshake in [EDL mode].
+While you can still install third-party apps on TA-1324 as with the other versions, rooting is currently not possible as it is signed with a different PK_HASH signature for handshake in [EDL mode].
 This requires a separate programmer which we don't have in archive.
-Without root access, you can use [AppBuster] to hide unwanted apps from the app list instead.
+Without root access, you can still use [AppBuster] to hide unwanted apps from the app list instead.

 ## Tips and tricks
 - You can capture a screenshot by pressing both * and # keys at the same time.